Monitoring programme FAQs

-Get answers to questions about the Visa and Mastercard monitoring programs.
+Get answers to questions about the Visa and Mastercard monitoring programmes.

 Common questions

-What counts as a chargeback for the purpose of monitoring programs?
+What counts as a chargeback for the purpose of monitoring programmes?

-Any chargeback where funds are moved count towards your program totals within a given month, regardless of the reason for the chargeback.
-Situations that don’t count as chargebacks:
+Any chargeback where funds are moved count towards your programme totals within a given month, regardless of the reason for the chargeback.
+Situations that don't count as chargebacks:

 What counts as fraud volume?

-The Visa Fraud Monitoring Program (VFMP) uses issuer-reported fraud (TC40) data, which we call Early fraud warnings (EFW).
-EFW are completely independent from the customer’s card issuer initiating a chargeback.
-Issuers are required to report fraud to the card network, but it’s up to the issuer to decide if and when to initiate the chargeback within the chargeback window.
-It’s not uncommon for a transaction that received a TC40 to not receive a chargeback, or receive the EFW and chargeback at the same time.
-Those conditions and situations vary based on the issuer, but some common scenarios include the charge having liability shift as it went through 3D-Secure verification, the issuer determining it to be more cost effective to write it off rather than initiate a chargeback, or that the issuer’s internal process initiates the chargeback at a later time and date.
-All issuer-reported fraudulent transactions (TC40 data) count toward the program, regardless of fraud type, dispute reason code and representment outcome (win or loss).
+The Visa Fraud Monitoring Programme (VFMP) uses issuer-reported fraud (TC40) data, which we call Early fraud warnings (EFW).
+EFW are completely independent from the customer's card issuer initiating a chargeback.
+Issuers are required to report fraud to the card network, but it's up to the issuer to decide if and when to initiate the chargeback within the chargeback window.
+It's not uncommon for a transaction that received a TC40 not to receive a chargeback, or receive the EFW and chargeback at the same time.
+Those conditions and situations vary based on the issuer, but some common scenarios include the charge having liability shift as it went through 3D Secure verification, the issuer determining it to be more cost effective to write it off rather than initiate a chargeback, or that the issuer's internal process initiates the chargeback at a later time and date.
+All issuer-reported fraudulent transactions (TC40 data) count towards the programme, regardless of fraud type, dispute reason code and representment outcome (win or loss).

 What if I fully refunded the charge before the dispute came in?

-Chargebacks on fully-refunded payments still count towards your totals.
-This is because the chargeback can be raised before the refund has hit the cardholder’s account.
-In cases where the refund was issued well before we received the chargeback (that is, at least 10 days prior), we can sometimes ask to have the chargeback deducted from their account: the issuer may have missed the credit and raised the chargeback by mistake.
-However, this happens very rarely and we have yet to see a case where this would have prevented identification in a program.
+Chargebacks on fully refunded payments still count towards your totals.
+This is because the chargeback can be raised before the refund has hit the cardholder's account.
+In cases where the refund was issued well before we received the chargeback (that is, at least 10 days prior), we can sometimes ask to have the chargeback deducted from their account – the issuer may have missed the credit and raised the chargeback by mistake.
+However, this happens very rarely and we have yet to see a case where this would have prevented identification in a programme.

 Does winning a chargeback mean it won't count towards the totals?

-No. Unfortunately the final outcome of the dispute representment has no impact on your final numbers.
-The card networks are ultimately looking to see what you’re doing to prevent chargebacks in the first place.
-Additionally, if the outcome mattered, identifications would take place months after the dispute-data month because you’d need the chargeback process to run its course first.
+No. Unfortunately, the final outcome of the dispute representment has no impact on your final numbers.
+The card networks are ultimately looking to see what you're doing to prevent chargebacks in the first place.
+In addition, if the outcome mattered, identifications would take place months after the dispute-data month, because you'd need the chargeback process to run its course first.

 Can I refund a charge to prevent fraud?

-The short answer is no. Customers’ banks are required to report fraud on all captured payments, even if a refund has been issued.
-The only time this isn’t true is if the refund processes as a reversal, but that typically only happens if issued within 2 hours of charge capture.
+The short answer is no. Customers' banks are required to report fraud on all captured payments, even if a refund has been issued.
+The only time this isn't true is if the refund is processed as a reversal, but that typically only happens if issued within two hours of charge capture.

 What is a hidden dispute?

 Under certain circumstances, Stripe might auto-represent a chargeback on your behalf and not show it to you in your account.
-For example, Stripe does this if the payment was protected by liability shift, or if it appears the card network made an error and you shouldn’t be financially liable for the dispute.
-This can happen for a number of reasons, but by far the most common one is that you already fully refunded the payment before the customer disputed the charge.
-However, while you’re not liable for the cost of these disputes, or their fees, they still count toward your monthly network totals.
-If you tend to issue a lot of refunds, it can make your dispute numbers look lower in your account than on the networks’ end.
+For example, Stripe does this if the payment was protected by liability shift, or if it appears the card network made an error and you shouldn't be financially liable for the dispute.
+This can happen for a number of reasons, but the most common one by far is that you'd already fully refunded the payment before the customer disputed the charge.
+However, while you're not liable for the cost of these disputes or their fees, they still count towards your monthly network totals.
+If you tend to issue a lot of refunds, it may make your dispute numbers appear lower in your account than on the networks' end.

 What's the difference between Data Month, Report/Reporting Month, Identification Month?

-Identifications in a program often occur in the month after the disputes have been reported.
-The month a business is identified in a program is known as the Report/Reporting Month or Identification Month.
-The month the disputes were reported is known as the Data Month.
-This can be very confusing, especially for the Mastercard program which has two separate Data Months, one for disputes and another for sales.
-However, whenever we refer to the Report or Identification Month, we mean the month you were identified, which is usually one month after the data that’s being looked at.
+Identifications in a programme often occur in the month after the disputes have been reported.
+The month in which a business is identified in a programme is known as the Report/Reporting Month or Identification Month.
+The month in which the disputes were reported is known as the Data Month.
+This can be very confusing, especially for the Mastercard programme which has two separate Data Months, one for disputes and another for sales.
+However, whenever we refer to the Report or Identification Month, we mean the month that you were identified, which is usually one month after the data that's being looked at.

 Calculating rates